Exclusive: Mercuria advances into global metals markets

 Mercuria Group Chief Investment Officer Paul Chivers told Reuters that further details of the trading company's expansion into the metals markets would be given later.

-Geneva-based Mercuria, founded in 2004, is one of the world's top five energy traders and has a turnover in excess of $80 billion, moving almost 120 million metric tons (132.28 million tons) of oil, coal and gas a year.
+Geneva-based Mercuria, founded in 2004, is one of the world's top five energy traders and has a turnover in excess of $80 billion, moving almost 120 million tonnes of oil, coal and gas a year.

 Mercuria's move comes as a string of foreign banks and trading firms ramp up operations in China.